Domaine du Comte Liger-Belair: La Romanée 1865 – 2014

 Wines were served in thematic flights conceived by

-Louis-Michel Liger-Belair, with input Meadows and collector Doug Barzelay.
+Louis-Michel Liger-Belair, with input from Meadows and collector Doug Barzelay.
 Four

 New York City-based sommeliers flew in specifically for the event and did a